matteosister/TranslationBundle/README.md

 Do not change the inversedBy attribute!
 And, yes, this is your class, but do not add properties here, do it in the main class!

-* add the **TranslatableEntity** superclass to your Book entity, and implement the three abstract methods
+* add the **TranslatableEntity** superclass to your Book entity, define a **translations** property with a OneToMany relation with the translations entity, and implement the three abstract methods:

 ```php
 <?php